TACIXAT/education/Bits and Bytes/README.md

 * Binary to decimal - sum pow 2

 # Converting Between Hexadecimal and Decimal
-* Mnetion decimal to hex - div 16
+* Mention decimal to hex - div 16
 * Decimal to hex - sub pow 16
 * Hex to decimal - sum pow 16